How will I be assessed for Personal Independence Payment (PIP)?

 If your health changes regularly, different descriptors could apply to you at different times.
 In this case the following rules apply.

-- If more than one descriptor applies to you more than half the time, the activity with the highest points will count.
+- If more than one descriptor applies to you more than half the time, the descriptor with the highest points will count.

 - You may find that more than one descriptor applies to you, but none applies more than half of the time.
 But if together they affect you half the time, the one that applies most of the time will count.